dequelabs/axe-devtools-android-sample-app/README.md

 1. Update the prewritten `.sauce/config.yml` [See Configuring Your Espresso Tests](https://docs.saucelabs.com/mobile-apps/automated-testing/espresso-xcuitest/espresso/)

-1. Run test on Saucelabs from terminal: `./gradlew app:assembleDebug && ./gradlew app:assembleAndroidTest && ./saucectl run`
+1. Run test on Sauce Labs from terminal: `./gradlew app:assembleDebug && ./gradlew app:assembleAndroidTest && ./saucectl run`

 ## Known Issue

 There is an issue running the app on JDK higher than 11.

-The gradle plugin is updated with Android Studio Dolphin but if you are using older Android Studio, you can update the gradle plugin to make it work.
+The gradle plugin is updated with Android Studio Dolphin.
+If you are using an older version of Android Studio, update the gradle plugin to make it work.

 ## Note